MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-data-ingestion.md

 ms.date: 5/23/2023
 ---

-# Lakehouse tutorial: Data ingestion in Microsoft Fabric
+# Lakehouse tutorial: Ingest data into the lakehouse

-In this tutorial, you build on the work you completed in the previous tutorial and ingest additional tables (dimensions and fact) of the dimensional model of Wide World Importers (WWI).
+In this tutorial, you'll  ingest additional dimensional and fact tables from the Wide World Importers (WWI).

 [!INCLUDE [preview-note](../includes/preview-note.md)]